calvinfeng/gonotebook/gitbook/websocket-server/05-01-go-websocket-handlers.md

 ## Gorilla WebSocket

-Implementing the WebSocket Protocol from scratch involves quite a bit work, so we should default to use existing open source library to do the work for us.
+Implementing the WebSocket Protocol from scratch involves quite a bit of work, so we should default to use existing open source libraries to do the work for us.
 A popular choice is [gorilla](https://github.com/gorilla/websocket).

 Here's how it works.
 Each websocket connection begins with a GET request to the server.
 We will take the request and **upgrade** the connection to a websocket connection.